UUS Phased Reopening Plan

 While UUS supports everyone getting a vaccine who can do so, we will not require everyone to receive the vaccine when we are able to gather again, understanding that many people, including most children and youth, are not able to be vaccinated at this time, and that people who cannot be vaccinated may not be comfortable sharing that information.

-Things to Consider Before Scheduling an In Person Group Meeting at Any Phase to Promote Inclusion:
+Things to Consider Before Scheduling an In-Person and/or Maskless Group Meeting at Any Phase to Promote Inclusion:

 - Is there anyone in your group that will not be able to hear if all are wearing masks?

-- Is there anyone in your group who cannot attend and how will you include that person?
+- If the majority choose to meet in-person, how will you include anyone who cannot participate?
 Is it better to continue to meet via Zoom until your group can all meet in person?